INTER-LIBRARY LOAN SERVICES Did you know that current students, faculty, and staff have access ...

 The collection’s evangelical perspective makes it a unique resource for Atlantic Canada.
 Our ability to serve our community is enhanced by our online catalogue which provides access to our holdings.

 The library collection has a particular focus on Biblical Studies and Theology and is composed of both print and online resources.
-General education subject areas are also represented in the collection.
-In addition to approximately 56 current print subscriptions, our online periodical databases, accessible through our catalogue, provide our students and faculty with thousands of journal articles.

 The library offers four study rooms with seating capacities ranging from three to six people.
 Room 106 is equipped with a whiteboard.
 Room 109 houses our VHS and DVD players.
 These spaces can be booked in advance by contacting the library staff.